-CARR has worked with subject matter experts from across the financial industry to create an IOSCO-compliant, forward-looking, Term CORRA benchmark.
-Although CARR has endeavoured to create a robust and sustainable benchmark, there are certain dependencies underpinning Term CORRA that mean its long-term sustainability is not guaranteed.
+CBAS believes Term CORRA is an IOSCO-compliant, forward-looking benchmark.
+CBAS recognizes that Term CORRA's long-term sustainability cannot be taken for granted.
 In particular, Term CORRA's ongoing viability will depend on the liquidity of the underlying CORRA futures contracts used to derive Term CORRA.
-If the depth of liquidity in these contracts is not sufficiently robust, the Term CORRA administrator will be required to amend its methodology.
-If changes to the methodology do not result in a sufficiently robust benchmark, the benchmark administrator will be required either to take the steps necessary to ensure that the benchmark accurately and reliably represents that part of the market or economy it is intended to represent or to cease the publication of the benchmark with appropriate notice, in line with MI 25-102.
-CARR therefore expects any users of Term CORRA to have robust fallback language in place that uses overnight CORRA, and to build the operational capacity to transact in overnight CORRA should Term CORRA cease to be published in the future.
+If the depth of liquidity in these contracts is not sufficient, CBAS will amend its methodology.
+If changes to the methodology do not result in a sufficiently robust benchmark, CBAS will either take the steps necessary to ensure that the benchmark accurately and reliably represents that part of the market or economy it is intended to represent or cease the publication of the benchmark with appropriate notice, in line with MI 25-102.
+CBAS believes it is advisable for users of Term CORRA to insert provisions in their loan and other agreements pertinent to the main Term CORRA use cases allowing users to rely on